 The history of Tilt-Up construction

-Since then, Tilt-Up has caught on across the US and around the world.
-Advances in computers and other technologies have dramatically increased the efficiency and flexibility of Tilt-Up methods.
+Since then, Tilt-Up has caught on across the U.S. and around the world.
+Advances in computer aided design and project estimation have dramatically increased the efficiency and flexibility of the Tilt-Up construction process.

 Tilt-Up construction is a viable alternative to: